SamKhoze/ComfyUI-DeepFuze/README.md

 ![DeepFuze FaceSwap example](https://github.com/SamKhoze/ComfyUI-DeepFuze/blob/main/images/AnimateDiff_00002-ezgif.com-video-to-gif-converter.gif)

-This node Swap, Enhnace, and Restore faces from, video, and image.
+This node Swaps, Enhances, and Restores faces from, video, and image. or higher quality export the IMAGE output as an image batch instead of a video combined, you can get up to 4k quality image size.

 **Input Types:**
 - `source_images`: Extracted frame image as PyTorch tensors for swapping.